steventhanna/Argot/README.md

 # Argot
 Parse documentation from codebases into markdown for easy doc creation.
-With the exception of markup languages and stylesheets, languages with / notation will follow a modified version of the Java documentation system
+With the exception of markup languages and stylesheets, languages with / notation will follow a modified version of the Java documentation system.

+## Argot in Action
+Check out [Argot's Wiki](https://github.com/steventhanna/Argot/wiki) where Argot is run against its own codebase.

 ## Installation and Building
 - Clone the Repo